 Looking for a fun getaway in the United States that includes activities for the entire family?
-Look no further than San Antonio.
+Look no further than these best things to do in San Antonio.

-San Antonio is a vibrant city located in south-central Texas, just south of the state’s capital, Austin.
-It is home to the historic Alamo Mission and the state’s only UNESCO world heritage site, the San Antonio Missions National Historical Park.
+San Antonio is a vibrant city in south-central Texas, just south of the state’s capital, Austin.
+It is home to the historic Alamo Mission and the state’s only UNESCO World Heritage Site, the San Antonio Missions National Historical Park.

 Other notable attractions include the exhilarating Six Flags Fiesta Texas and the beautiful San Antonio Botanical Gardens.

-- Best & Fun Things to do in San Antonio, TX
+- Things to Do in San Antonio, Texas

 - 1. The Alamo Mission